globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 --------
 Every file can contain metadata related to the author or the whistleblower.
 The cleanup of metadata of submitted files is a particular topic that attempts to protect an “unaware” whistleblower from leaking information in a document that may pose their anonymity at risk.
 In the context of GlobaLeaks no automatic metadata cleanup is implemented because metadata is considered fundamental in the evidence preservation.
 For that reason metadata cleanup is an optional feature at choice of Whistleblower and/or Recipient.

-Environmental factors
+Environmental Factors
 ---------------------
 GlobaLeaks does not protect against environmental factors related to one actors physical location and/or their social relationships.
 For example if users have a video bug installed in their house to monitor all their activity Globaleaks cannot protect them.
 As well if whistleblowers, supposed to be anonymous, tells their story to friends or coworkers, GlobaLeaks cannot protect them.

-Incorrect data retention policies
+Incorrect Data Retention Policies
 ---------------------------------
 GlobaLeaks implements by default a strict data retention policy of 90 days to enable users to operate on the report for a limited time necessary for the invertigations.
 If the platform is configured to retain every report for a long time and Recipients do not delete manually the unnecessary reports, the value of the platform data for an attacker increases and so the risk.

-Human negligence
+Human Negligence
 ----------------
 While we do provide the Administrator the ability to fine tune their security related configurations and continuously inform the actors about their security related context at every step of interactions, GlobaLeaks cannot protect against any major security threats coming from human negligence.
 For example a Whistleblower submitting data for which is clear to third party (carrying on ex-post possible investigation to identify him) that he is the only and unique owner of that data, cannot be protected by GlobaLeaks.

-Data stored outside GlobaLeaks
+Data Stored Outside GlobaLeaks
 ------------------------------
 GlobaLeaks does not provide any kind of security for data that are stored outside the GlobaLeaks system.
 The duty of protection for such kind of data is exclusively of the actor.

-Advanced traffic analysis
+Advanced Traffic Analysis
 -------------------------
 An attacker monitoring HTTPS traffic with no ability to decrypt it, is able to identify the role of the intercepted users, because Whistleblower, Recipient and Administrator interfaces generate different network traffic patterns.
 GlobaLeaks does not provide protection against this threat.
 It’s suggested to use Tor pluggable transports or other methods providing additional set of protections against this kind of attack.